microsoft/coyote/docs/_learn/tools/coverage.md

 ## Activity coverage

-Activity coverage includes event coverage, which is defined in the following section, as well as a summary of machine states that were entered and exited and which state transitions occurred.
+Activity coverage includes event coverage, which is defined in the following section, as well as a summary of states that were entered and exited and which state transitions occurred.

 ## Definition of event coverage